Chamberer: Chamberers and their rewards

 Usually the queen was served by between two and four chamberers at any one time.
 Mary Tudor, Princess of Castille had three chamberers in 1508, including Mistress Parker and Mistress Gynes.
 In October 1511, Catherine of Aragon's chamberers Elizabeth Colins, Elizabeth Lisle, Margaret Pennington, and Elizabeth Vergas all received gowns of damask cloth trimmed with miniver and "lettice" fur, and in November 1514 her four chamberers received russet damask gowns trimmed with mink and "calabre".
 When Catherine Howard was sent to Syon House in November 1541, her household was reduced to four gentlewomen including Lady Baynton and two chamberers.

 In December 1553, a warrant was issued for a yearly clothing allowance to the women of Mary's privy chamber, including the four chamberers Jane Russell, Elizabeth Golbourne, Barbara Rice, and Elizabeth Skirlock.
 Every Christmas, they would each receive 14 yards of satin and three yards of velvet, with an allowance for the making of a gown.
 The gentlewomen of the chamber would receive 15 yards of "good velvet".

 An Elizabethan chamberer like Elizabeth Stafford would receive an annual fee of £20 or more, and livery clothing.
 A wage list from the 1580s notes four chamberers; Elizabeth Stafford (as "Lady Drury"), Mary Scudamore, Katherine Newton, and Jane Brussels.
 They received their allowances on Saint Andrew's Day.
 Elizabeth intervened in the marriage plans of some chamberers, and was angry at the marriage of Mary Scudamore, an indication of their status in her household.
 Jane Hawkes alias Brussels had her own servant, John Genowe, who got married in 1579.

 Some chamberers, like Joan Russell and Elizabeth Marbery, continued their service as gentlewomen of the privy chamber or bed chamber, enjoying a higher status and salary.
+In November 1570, "Elyzabeth Marbury" signed for a gift of a petticoat of crimson cloth of gold, and the queen's laundress Elizabeth Smythson signed for her gift of satin and velvet kirtle.

 Other women present in the queen's privy chamber included the Maids of Honour, who frequently received lavish gifts of clothing, and gentlewomen in attendance who did not receive a fee or livery clothes.
 These gentlewomen do not appear in financial records but their names are noted in lists of those at state occasions, especially funerals.

 Chamberers took part in Royal Entries and coronations, including the coronation of Mary I of England where they rode in procession and were given different clothes for the service in the Abbey.